 The agency was also responsible for calibrating the U.S. mass standards against the IPK — or, usually, against one of BIPM's authorized copies — at regular intervals.

 Drifting and Scaling

-Moreover, this mass-comparison system is not easily scalable from large to small.
-The smaller the scale, the larger the uncertainty in measurement because a very long sequence of comparisons is necessary to get from a 1 kg standard down to tiny metal mass standards in the mg range, and each comparison introduces an added uncertainty.
+Moreover, this mass-comparison system was not easily scalable from large to small.
+The smaller the scale, the larger the uncertainty in measurement, because a very long sequence of comparisons is necessary to get from a 1 kg standard down to tiny metal mass standards in the mg range, and each comparison introduces an added uncertainty.
 As a result, although a 1 kg artifact can be measured against a 1 kg standard to an uncertainty of a few parts in a billion, a milligram measured against the same 1 kg has relative uncertainties of a few parts in ten thousand.

 The problems with the old system of defining mass were addressed in November 2018 when a group of 60 nations voted to redefine the kilogram in terms of an invariant of nature: the Planck constant.
 Scientists around the world laid the groundwork for that change for years.